 - Only one of the spouses is of Dutch Nationality, but neither party now lives in The Netherlands.

 The Dutch courts always have jurisdiction if both spouses are of Dutch nationality.

 In cases where one of the spouses has moved abroad, more than one national court may have jurisdiction.
-It is then important to determine where it is most advantageous to bring proceedings.
+Then you may choose where to file for a divorce.
 Would a settlement in another jurisdiction be more advantageous or easier to carry out?
 The country where the first petition is filed will have priority to hear the divorce proceedings.
 Some spouses will also choose The Netherlands because there is no waiting period before the divorce becomes final.

-Competence to hear the divorce proceedings does not mean that Dutch law is automatically applicable to all aspects of your divorce.
-Under European and international treaty law, which law is applicable to the marriage and your marital property will depend on the nationality of parties and the place of your first marital home.
+Jurisdiction for the divorce proceedings does not mean that Dutch law is automatically applicable to all aspects of your divorce.
+Under European and international law, which law is applicable to the marriage and your marital property will depend on the nationality of parties and the place of your first marital home.
 Your may have concluded a prenuptial agreement fixing which law is applicable to your marital property.
 To complicate matters, parties may also disagree on which law is applicable, for example if they have moved around a lot or are now in different countries.